lyokha/nginx-haskell-module/examples/dynamicUpstreams/README.md

 provides three directives.

 - *upconf* ``$var`` &mdash; Installs a content handler to read value of the ``$var`` and update the upstreams listed in it.
+Corresponds to directive *dynamic_upstream* from the dynamic upstream module but gets data from a variable.
 Allowed at the *location* configuration level.
-It corresponds to directive *dynamic_upstream* from the dynamic upstream module but gets data from a variable.

 - *upconf_round_robin* &mdash; Installs safe callbacks for round robin load balancing in dynamic upstreams.
 This directive is mandatory in upstreams